xboard/xboard.github.io/_posts/2021-12-17-interrupted-time-series-python-part-I.md

 However sometimes it's just not possible to set up an A/B test:

 - Techinical difficult.
-Sometimes a chage is so widespread and complex that would be technically infeasible to keep two different versions running simultaneouly.
+Sometimes a change is so widespread and complex that would be technically infeasible to keep two different versions running simultaneouly.
 - Business strategy.
 A new feature rollout will be available first to some countries and later for others.
 - Ethical concerns.
-Having a subset of your customers to a feature or bug fixe that gives them an competitive advantage over the others
+Having a subset of customers having access to a feature or bug fix that gives them an competitive advantage over the others that don't.
 - Legal or regulatory requirements.
-A change in regulations becomes mandatory (i.e GPDR compliance) and should be applied to all your customers of a given country at the same time.
+A change in regulations becomes mandatory ( i.e GPDR compliance ) and should be applied to all your customers of a given country at the same time.
 - Temporal infeasibility.
-You want to analyze an event that already happened (i.e How last [Google's search algorithm update](https://moz.com/google-algorithm-change) impacted your sales funnel?).
+You want to analyze an event that already happened ( i.e How last [Google's search algorithm update](https://moz.com/google-algorithm-change) impacted your sales funnel? ).

 ## Quasi Experiments